Certified-Everlasting Quantum NIZK Proofs: CE-NIZK in the Shared EPR Model

-\begin{remark}[Amplifying Soundess] For any polynomial $\ell(\secp, n)$, given a NIZK in the hidden bits model with $\negl$ soundness error, we can build one with $\ell(\secp, n)\cdot \negl$ soundness error.
-This is obtained by an $\ell$-fold parallel repetition of the base NIZK.
-This means the constructed NIZK requires $\ell\cdot k'$ many hidden bits, assuming the base NIZK requires $k'$ many hidden bits. \end{remark}
+\begin{remark}[Amplifying Soundess \cite{EC:QuaRotWic19}] For any polynomial $q(\secp, n)$, given a NIZK in the HBM (requiring $k'$ many hidden bits) with $\negl$ soundness error, we can build one with $2^{-q(\secp, n)}\cdot \negl$ soundness error.
+This is obtained by a $q$-fold parallel repetition of the base NIZK, requiring $q\cdot k'$ many hidden bits. \end{remark}